jia-shijie/jia-shijie.github.io/_pages/about.md

 Recent News
 ======

+- &#9728; [2026/06] Our paper "API-GRPO: Multi-Task Fine-Tuning with Group Relative Policy Optimization for Security-Sensitive API Misuse Analysis" is accepted by ESORICS 2026 (CCF-B).
-- &#9728; [2026/05] Our paper " JScamd: An Automated Static Taint Analysis Framework for Detecting Cryptographic API Misuses in JavaScript" is accepted by USENIX Security 2026 (CCF-A).
+- &#9728; [2026/05] Our paper "JScamd: An Automated Static Taint Analysis Framework for Detecting Cryptographic API Misuses in JavaScript" is accepted by USENIX Security 2026 (CCF-A).
 - &#9728; [2024/12] Our paper "CryptoPyt: Unraveling Python Cryptographic APIs Misuse With Precise Static Taint Analysis" is accepted by ACSA4 2022 (CCF-B).
 - &#9728; [2023/04] Our paper "JWTKey: Automatic Cryptographic Vulnerability Detection in JWT Applications" is accepted by ESORICS 2023 (CCF-B).
 JWTKey is the first cryptographic API misuse detector for JWT Applications.
 - &#9728; [2022/10] Our paper "CryptoGo: Automatic Detection of Go Cryptographic API Misuses" is accepted by ACSAC 2022 (CCF-B).
 CryptoGo is the first cryptographic API misuse detector for Go programs.